legobeat/oss-attribution-generator/README.md

-# oss-attribution-generator
+# @metamask/oss-attribution-generator
 utility to parse bower and npm packages used in a project and generate an attribution file to include in your product

 ## Installation
-`npm i -g oss-attribution-generator`
+`npm i -g @metamask/oss-attribution-generator`

 ## Usage